ariajanke/ecs/README.md

-# ecs
+# Personal Entity Component System Library

-Personal Entity Component System Library
+This is a library shared by two projects I'm working on.